 This course is only available for students in the BA International Studies.

-The countries of South and Southeast Asia have experienced a long period of economic growth and democratisation.
+The countries of South and Southeast Asia are experiencing a period of rapid economic growth and democratization.
 But they also face many problems and challenges, ranging from gross socioeconomic inequality to religious extremism.
 This course provides a broad overview of the politics of the southern rim of Asia.
-It begins by exploring the practice, rather than the theory, of democracy in the region, and by sketching the national institutional frameworks that shape political behaviour.
-Other key topics covered are the politics of class, capital, and the underprivileged; the influence of civil society (in both secular and religious forms); the interplay of ethnicity, nationalism, and separatism; and the development of international relations, including regional organisations such as ASEAN as well as relations with China and the West.
-Finally, the political challenges of the present and future are assessed.
+It begins by sketching the institutional framework that shapes political behaviour in the region, and which is shaped in turn by political forces.
+Other key topics explored are the politics of class, capital, and the underprivileged; the influence of civil society (in both secular and religious forms); the interplay of ethnicity, nationalism, and separatism; and the development of international relations, including regional organizations such as ASEAN as well as relations with China and the West.
+Finally, the political challenges of the twenty-first century will be assessed.

 Mode of instruction